 - Trade them in for new appliances.
 If you are planning to upgrade to newer models, the simplest way to get rid of old appliances is to let the retailer take them when delivering your new ones.
 This is a great option because you are able to do two things at one time but it won’t necessarily be cheap.

 - Donate your old appliances.
 Animal shelters, churches, schools, and other organizations are often in need of everyday appliances.
 Take your old appliances to a charity or another entity that needs these essentials.
 You might contact several and donate one or more appliances to each organization.

 - Sell your old appliances.
 Of course, it’s always nice to put a little cash in your pocket.
 You can place ads online to sell your appliances.
 If that doesn’t work, consider taking them to a resale retailer who deals in used appliances.
 Even though you won’t get much, you’ll be rid of them.

 - Part the components out for sale.
 Practically every town is home to an appliance repair service.
 Contact one or more and offer to sell various parts.
 While this isn’t very efficient, it’s still a way to deal with old appliances.

 - Give them away.
 Instead of trying to sell or donate your old appliances, consider giving them away to family, friends, neighbors, or coworkers.
 If there aren’t any takers, put an ad online stipulating they are free, but pickup is necessary.

 If you have old appliances and want to rid yourself of them, just phone 321-406-2069 or visit AAA Rousse Services and we’ll take it away and also haul junk away.
-We serve the entire Orlando area and know it well; so, give us a call right now!
+We excel in junk removal in Orlando, FL we serve the entire Orlando area and know it well; so, give us a call right now!